mvolkmann/blog/src/swift-ui.md

 Unsafe areas, such as the area at the top of iPhones that have a camera bump, are removed from offered space by default.
 Sometimes it is useful to draw in those areas.
-One example, show below, is displaying a background image.
+One example, shown below, is displaying a background image.

 <img alt="SwiftUI Unsafe Areas" style="width: 40%"
   src="/blog/assets/SwiftUI-UnsafeAreas.png?v={{pkg.version}}"